LumingSun/ML4DB-paper-list/README.md

 * Deep Learning Models for Selectivity Estimation of Multi-Attribute Queries (SIGMOD 2020)

-* NeuroCard: One Cardinality Estimator for All Tables (2020)
+* NeuroCard: One Cardinality Estimator for All Tables (VLDB 2020)

-(graphical models)
+* Learning to Sample: Counting with Complex Queries (VLDB 2020) (graphical models)
 * Selectivity estimation using probabilistic models (SIGMOD 2001)